-Participants (\textit{N} = 2,997) completed a baseline questionnaire and pretest, followed by the same lesson on effective writing as in Study 2, and then practiced rewriting a new cover letter on their own.
+In Study 3 (\textit{N} = 2,997), we preregistered an experiment testing whether AI was more helpful than two ecologically valid comparison conditions.
+Participants (\textit{N} = 2,997) completed a baseline questionnaire and pretest, followed by the lesson on effective writing, and then practiced rewriting a new cover letter on their own.
 Next, participants were randomly assigned to one of three conditions: (1) practice with AI, (2) practice with feedback from professional human editors, (3) practice with Google Search.
 Letters written by participants assigned to the second condition were given to professional editors averaging 25 years of professional editorial and writing experience.
 These 49 editors, recruited in partnership with the Journalists' Resource at Harvard Kennedy School, provided personalized revisions and constructive feedback.
 The following day, all participants attempted to improve the cover letter they had previously submitted, using the resources afforded by their assigned condition.
 Finally, all participants completed a writing test (rewriting a cover letter without access to AI) and an exit questionnaire.